 }

-After that, we can define custom utilities to HTML elements like this.
+After that, you can define custom utilities in your HTML elements like this:

 <p class="text-primary font-inter">hello world!</p>

 Just-in-Time (JIT) mode in Tailwind v4 enables on-demand class generation.
-Professionals utilize this to create consistent arbitrary values.
+Professionals use this to create consistent arbitrary values.

 <div class="grid-cols-[200px_1fr_100px] gap-[clamp(1rem,4vw,2rem)]">